Skip to content

 74

-def get_logger(
+def format_logger(

-log_level: int = logging.INFO,
+log_level: int = logger.level('INFO').no,

 fmt_string: str = DEFAULT_LOG_FORMAT,

-) -> logging.Logger:
+) -> None:

 """